Special Education Provision

 In a small school, such as Landewednack, the children receive a great deal of individual attention and any weaknesses in basic skills are readily diagnosed and extra help given.
 Identification of special need will involve the County staged assessment process as outlined in the Code of Practice and in the County Guidance booklet (available in the school office).

 Staff will discuss any concerns they have about a child with the parents.
 Parents will be advised if staff feel that a child should be put on the register of need.
-In some circumstances the advice of specialist agencies may be sought, such as the Educational Psychologist, Speech and Language Therapist and Social Communication Adviser.
+In some circumstances the advice of specialist agencies may be sought, such as the Educational Psychologist, Speech and Language Therapist and Social Communication Advisor.

 Where there is a significant need an application for an Education Health and Care Plan can be sought from County where a comprehensive assessment would take place.